web-platform-tests/wpt/docs/writing-tests/testdriver-tutorial.md

                        TestDriverProtocolPart)
 ```

 Here we have the setup method which just redefines the webdriver object at this level.
 The important part is the `set_window_rect` function (and it's important it is named that since we called it that earlier).
-This will be call the WebDriver API for [set window rect](https://w3c.github.io/webdriver/#set-window-rect).
+This will call the WebDriver API for [set window rect](https://w3c.github.io/webdriver/#set-window-rect).

 Finally, we just need to tell the WebDriverProtocol to implement this part.